 The family is always together on holidays and looks for excuses to be together just because they want to be together.

 Retirements are a big deal for the family now, with many celebrations.

 Our family is amazing because they come from around the globe to be together.

-Finally, but most importantly, we have had incredible memories together.
+Finally, we have had incredible memories together.